The big idea of Mercy Season

 Does that mean God has become soft-hearted and will go easy on evil?
 Does it mean the good news of Jesus is, "Hey, world!
 You can get away with anything now"?
 No, that is totally out of SYNC with Jesus's intentions when he made his sacrifice.
 He never intended his sacrifice as a permit to do evil.

-Our assignment now is to fill the world with mercy, to show the world what it looks like and feels like, to make sure the whole world gets the memo about the pardon and the one condition God set for it--that we accept it authentically before the grace period runs out.
+As mercy recipients, our assignment is to show the world what mercy looks like and feels like, to make sure the whole world gets the memo about the pardon and the one condition God set for it--that we accept it authentically before the grace period runs out.
 One way to do this is to say to Jesus right now, "SYNC me!" (see explanation on the "Campaign prayer" page under the "God's campaign" tab)

 Bottom line of the big idea of Mercy Season: